JosephEoff/josepheoff.github.io/_posts/2020-05-03-d43-persistance.md

 |![AM signal](/assets/2020-05-03-persistance/2.png)|
 |![Demodulated signal](/assets/2020-05-03-persistance/4.png)|

 Note the time per division.
 That's 100 milliseconds per division.
 At that speed, the display just flickers.
 The original images I made only showed a section a few divisions wide because that happened to be the part that was "lit up" when the snapshot was made.
-Those two were made using persistance mode.
+Those two were made using persistence mode.

 That's a heck of a difference to the original images I used in the last post: